What is Vanguard?

-A stocks and shares ISA is typically a good place to start if you’re new to investing as there are tax benefits that you don’t get with general investment.
-All investments up to £20,000 in the 2020/2021 tax year are tax-free.
+A stocks and shares ISA is typically a good place to start if you’re new to investing as there are tax benefits that you don’t get with general investment accounts.
+All investments up to £20,000 in the 2021/2022 tax year are tax-free.

 The junior ISA (JISA) allows you to invest in your children’s future.
 You can invest £100 per month or transfer an existing junior ISA over to Vanguard.

-The general account is a good option if you’ve used up your ISA allowance for the year or have ISAs elsewhere within the current tax year.
-There isn’t a limit to how much you can invest but, of course, your profits are taxable.
+The general account is a good option if you’ve used up your ISA allowance for the year or have paid into ISAs elsewhere within the current tax year.
+There isn’t a limit to how much you can invest in a general investment account but, of course, your profits are taxable.

 Vanguard’s SIPP allows you to save for retirement.
 You can choose to invest £100 per month, start with a £500 lump sum or transfer pensions that you already have with other providers.
 The account fee is 0.15% a year, capped at £375.